 David came by his desire for change and action honestly.
 His childhood was, to say the least, a little unstable.
 While some folks live in the same house for most of their childhood, David did not have that luxury.

 David and his family were urban nomads, roaming west Tarrant County, Texas like Bedouin’s in the Sahara.
 His family seemed to think roots were for other folks.
 They pulled up stakes and moved every year or two.
-During the fourteen years David was in Texas, he lived in Benbrook, Azle (twice), White Settlement (twice), Lake Worth and various locations in west Fort Worth.
+During the fourteen years David was in Texas, he lived in Benbrook, Azle (twice), White Settlement (three times), Lake Worth and various locations in west Fort Worth.

 It was hard to be bored around the Jackson home.
 If the family was not packing and moving out, they were moving in and unpacking.
 Between moves, David’s father did his best to keep things interesting by changing careers, changing interests and changing dreams like some people change shirts.